 Don’t let your hard work go to waste.
 By being prompt, personal, and proactive, you maintain the momentum you built during the call.
 The goal is to make it incredibly easy for your prospect to say "yes."
 This means providing them with everything they need to make their decision and champion your solution internally.
 A strong follow-up shows you’re organized, attentive, and genuinely invested in their success, not just in making a sale.
 Let's walk through a few simple but powerful tactics to turn your post-demo communication into a conversion machine.

-Send a Prompt, Personalized Recap
+Send a Quick, Personalized Recap Email

 Your prospect is busy, and they’ve likely sat through other demos.
 Help them remember why yours was the best by sending a recap email within a few hours of your meeting.
 This isn't just a generic "thanks for your time" note.
 A personalized recap shows you were listening and reinforces the key points you discussed.